 - Optimize your store for mobile.
 Fortunately, pretty much every theme on the Shopify Theme Store is mobile friendly, but this is an absolute must these days, so it’s worth noting.

 - Make sure your store’s loading speed is fast enough.
 Google’s PageSpeed Insights in a great tool to analyze the performance of your store, and here are a few tips to help boost your speed.

 - Stay up to date with Google’s recommendations.
 Google has a long history of algorithm updates, search index changes, and refreshes.
 They never make the recipe of their secret sauce public, but you can stay up to date with best practices on the Google’s Search Console Help Section.

 Search Engine Optimization takes time and effort but it’s like compound interest for your store: it keeps paying you back.
 BackInStock Customer Alerts are another way you can easily maximize sales by notifying customers immediately when a product is back in stock.
-Sign up for a free, 30-day trial today.
+Sign up for a free trial today.
 It takes less than 5 minutes to set up.

 Love This Shopify SEO Checklist?

 Check out our interactive version so you can check off each item as you go, set email reminders for tasks, and more.